 Stop two: understand your carbon footprint

-Stop three: carbon neutral
+Stop four: carbon neutral

 While you’re working on your reduction plan, a good way to demonstrate progress and support your work is by achieving carbon neutral status.
 To do this you’ll need to offset all emissions in your baseline.
 Think of a set of scales: your carbon weighs down one side and you can balance it, or neutralise it, through offsetting.
 There are different ways to offset such as planting trees and buying carbon credits.
 This will help you to demonstrate some immediate actions to stakeholders while you work on your reductions.
 You should be aware that offsetting costs money, but the costs will reduce as your emissions reduce.

-Stop four: net zero
+Stop five: net zero

 Now you’ve identified how you can reduce your emissions you’ll also be aware of unavoidable emissions which you don’t have control over to reduce.
-To achieve net zero you’ll need to have reduced emissions as much as possible, and any offsetting you do to address the unavoidable emissions must actively remove carbon from the atmosphere.
+To achieve net zero you’ll need to have reduced emissions as much as physically possible, and any offsetting you do to address the unavoidable emissions must actively remove carbon from the atmosphere.
 There are a few ways to achieve this: carbon sinks, sequestration or capture and storage.
 Most larger companies who have worked on their carbon journey for some time are still working to achieve net zero as a longer-term goal.

-Stop five: carbon negative/positive
+Stop six: carbon negative/positive